 The Family Services Coordinator (FSC) is responsible for coordinating a wide range of support for potential organ and tissue donor families as well as creating a positive environment for the donation process within the hospitals.
+The FSC is responsible for maintaining an authorization rate as described within the Life Connection of Ohio (LCO) strategic plan by providing superior support to our families.

 - Assumes responsibility for completing call functions and supporting the family throughout the donation process.